AaronL1011/Assignments/Term_2_Workbook/README.md

 **b.
 Describe the hardware used to host the app.**

-Hardware used to host this web application is the same as any:
+According to StackShare.io, Reverb.com is hosted using nginx.

 - Processor (CPU): The CPU is responsible for all logic processing within an application.
 In order to provide users with a responsive and enjoyable experience when using the software, it is important to consider the type and speed of processer to use for your platform.
 If the selected processer is not rated to handle the traffic that your application generates, it can lead to stalling and potentially errors during peak usage.
 - Memory (RAM): RAM is where all the momentary data is stored during the operation of your application.
 All of your business functions will interect with this memory to perform its functions, and the performance of your application is directly dependent on the speed and size of the RAM available.